 Our COVID-19 Response Program has now seen dozens of projects deploying donated Digital Workers and services to assist on the front lines of the health emergency, across many sectors.
 As part of this program, we are making donated licenses and resources available to healthcare, government, education, and financial services organizations and non-profits in immediate need of our technology for public benefit to help fight COVID-19.

-How Is Automation Being Used in Singapore's Healthcare Industry?
+How Is RPA Being Used in Healthcare in Singapore?

-We see many new opportunities for incorporating intelligent automation into healthcare, particularly in the areas of patient safety and experience.
+We see many new opportunities for incorporating IA and RPA into healthcare, particularly in the areas of patient safety and experience.
 In many of the scenarios SS&C Blue Prism has assisted with during the pandemic, we’ve been able to create more seamless flows of data and automate manual tasks - allowing both frontline and administrative healthcare workers to spend more time delivering vital outcomes.

 In particular, we know the manual transfer of data throughout systems used to manage the patient journey can be onerous and time-consuming.
 As a patient moves through primary care, ambulance services, secondary care, and into community care, manually collecting and transferring data creates significant risks of both errors and delays.